Skip to main content

 View this post on Instagram

-A post shared by Grey’s Anatomy Official (@greysabc) on
+A post shared by Grey's Anatomy Official (@greysabc)

-And last but not least, you die-hard fans have to head to the infamous Intern House located at 303 W Comstock Street to get the ultimate Grey’s Anatomy IG pic.
-It’s one of the most iconic Grey’s Anatomy destinations.
-Across the seasons, almost all of the interns at the hospital have lived at this house.
-The real house was built in 1905, located in Queen Anne Hill, and is now worth over $1.8 million.
-Remember the house does have residents, so be sure to stay on the sidewalk and after you’re done visiting stay and explore the neighborhood.
-You’ll find cool and quirky cafes, shops, and restaurants, plus if you walk to the top of the hill expect amazing sweeping views of Seattle.
+You die-hard fans have to head to the infamous Intern House located at 303 W Comstock Street to get the ultimate Grey’s Anatomy IG pic.
+It’s one of the most iconic Grey’s Anatomy filming locations.
+Across the seasons, almost all of the interns at the hospital lived in this house.
+The real house was built in 1905, located on Queen Anne Hill, and is now worth over $1.8 million.

 View this post on Instagram